 Sure, Dal Baht can become a bit monotonous on the trekking circuit where ingredients and options are limited, but in the towns, particularly in Pokhara and Kathmandu, you really can get just about anything.
 Typically, real Nepalese food is flavoursome, hearty, healthy, and good.
 Great news for hungry trekkers.

 We were, and are, mostly vegetarian, that’s really easy for those of us who prefer to be plant-based in Nepal.
 Meat is abundantly available in Kathmandu, the towns of the Kathmandu valley, and Pokhara, less so in the mountains.

 We have even tried our hand at a Nepali cooking class, knocking out our own fresh momos.
 That’s a great thing for you to do in Nepal.

-Here’s a run down on the typical Nepali food you will discover in Nepal.
+Here’s a rundown of the typical Nepali food you will discover in Nepal.

 Typical Nepalese Food and Nepali Dishes

-A delightful blend of Indian, Chinese, and Tibetan cultures, Nepal is a fascinating place with a cuisine that is full of complex and satisfying flavors that, due to the presence of Buddhist and Hindu traditions, appeal to vegetarians and meat eaters alike.
+A delightful blend of Indian, Chinese, and Tibetan cultures, Nepal is a fascinating place with a cuisine full of complex and satisfying flavors that, due to the presence of Buddhist and Hindu traditions, appeal to vegetarians and meat-eaters alike.